jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ```
 int d; // elapsed time in days
 ```
-Name of variable should reveal its intention and tell what the variable is for.__
-Avoid single-letter variable because it can cause confusion.
+Name of variable should reveal its intention and tell what the variable is for.<br / Avoid single-letter variable because it can cause confusion.

 #### DO: